Reggie Lewis

 Reginald C. Lewis (November 21, 1965 – July 27, 1993) was an American professional basketball player for the National Basketball Association's Boston Celtics from 1987 to 1993.
-At the age of 27, Lewis died while still a member of the Celtics, and his number was posthumously retired by the team.
+Lewis died at the age of 27, and his number was posthumously retired by the team.

 Early life

 Born in Baltimore, Maryland, Lewis attended high school at Dunbar High School, where he played basketball alongside future NBA players Muggsy Bogues, Reggie Williams and David Wingate.
-The 1981–82 Dunbar Poets finished the season at 29–0 during Lewis' junior season and finished 31–0 during his senior season, and were ranked first in the nation by USA Today.
+The 1981–82 Dunbar Poets finished the season at 29–0 during Lewis' junior season.
+The team finished 31–0 during his senior season and was ranked first in the nation by USA Today.

 College career

 Lewis attended Northeastern University in Boston.
 Over his four years at Northeastern, Lewis scored 2,708 points, still the all-time record at the university.
 His Northeastern teams won the ECAC North all four seasons and played in the NCAA men's basketball tournament every year.
 The 1983–84 Huskies advanced to the second round of the NCAA tournament, falling one point shy of the Sweet 16 when Rolando Lamb scored at the buzzer to lift VCU over the Huskies.

-His uniform number was retired and hangs in tribute in Matthews Arena (the home of Northeastern University's men's basketball team and the Celtics' original home arena in 1946).
-As a Celtic, he and his family lived in Dedham, Massachusetts.
-He was a second cousin of PJ Dozier, who wore the jersey number 35 as a member of the Oklahoma City Thunder in honor of Lewis.
+Lewis's uniform number was retired and hangs in tribute in Matthews Arena (the home of Northeastern University's men's basketball team and the Celtics' original home arena in 1946).